-Roughly 35 to 40% of our data is based on consumer experiences and reviews posted in web forums and discussion boards.
+Roughly 35 to 40% of our data is based on consumer experiences and reviews posted in web forums, groups and discussion boards.
 We conduct an extensive search for each product review by reading legitimate threads within online communities of all sizes, then collect and verify each post to ensure it is valid and relevant to our research.

 Retail product pages

 Roughly 35 to 40% of our data comes from verified customer reviews posted to online product pages.
 We consider exclusively online retailers such as Amazon.ca, CanadianTire.ca, HomeDepot.ca, Walmart.ca and Wayfair.ca.